Note: This post was first published June 6, 2010. It was revised and updated July 24, 2021.

 BB: Yes, I’ve made 8 sets, but I just can’t part with them.
 I have a customer in Finland who has to have a Bateman drum set at whatever cost.
 The drums are worth more than money to me.
 I don’t really like to let them out of my possession.

-The article wraps up with three Bateman gig anecdotes; nothing about The Red Devils, but certainly some good road stories about The Blasters dodging beer bottles thrown by angry Queen fans, bleeding all over his white marine pearl 1951 Slingerlands, and hopping on stage behind Eric Clapton when God’s drummer bonked his head.
+The Drumhead story wraps up with three Bateman gig anecdotes: Road stories about dodging beer bottles thrown by angry Queen fans, bleeding all over his white marine pearl 1951 Slingerlands, and hopping on stage behind Eric Clapton when God’s drummer bonked his head.